 How these objectives can be achieved is to a large extent governed by the town's limited infrastructure and by established planning policies, including those covering the Green Belt.
-All development proposals must take into account the capacity of the existing schools, health and other services, as well as their potential effects on traffic flows and air quality.
+Some development proposals will need to take into account the capacity of the existing schools, health and other services, as well as their potential effects on traffic flows and air quality.